Which company has the cheapest car insurance in Mississippi for a bad driving record?

 USAA$1,320$2,755

-Nationwide offers the lowest rates after an accident, averaging $2,088 per year.
-State Farm is another budget-friendly option, with rates around $2,124 a year.
+Nationwide has the lowest rates after an accident at $2,088 a year.
+State Farm also has affordable rates at $2,124 a year.

 CompanyAverage annual premium for clean recordAnnual premium for one at-fault accidentAnnual premium for multiple accident